MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 ## Configure Unreal Engine to use Visual Studio

-When Visual Studio completes the installation process, you're ready to set up Unreal Engine for use with Visual Studio.
+Epic Games provides the UnrealVS extension for Visual Studio.
+The extension makes it easier to build UE projects, set command line arguments, batch build projects, and so on.
+You don't need to install this plugin to use Visual Studio Tools for Unreal Engine, but it does provide some convenience features.
+For more information, see [UnrealVS Extension](https://docs.unrealengine.com/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/).

 Install the Unreal Engine Visual Studio Integration Tool plugin via the [Unreal Engine Marketplace](https://aka.ms/VSUEMarketplace).
 It allows you to see Blueprints assets in Visual Studio.
 The Unreal Engine Marketplace provides instructions for installing the plugin.

    :::image type="content" source="../media/ue-marketplace.png" alt-text="Screenshot of the Unreal Engine Marketplace with the Visual Studio Integration Tool plugin.":::

 If your project isn't compatible with Unreal Engine Marketplace plugins, install the plugin manually by cloning and installing the plugin from the [GitHub vc-ue-extensions repo](https://aka.ms/VSUEGitHub).
 See the [README](https://github.com/microsoft/vc-ue-extensions#unreal-engine-plugin-for-visual-studio) in the repo for instructions to install the plugin.
 If you have difficulty with the UE plugin, see the [Troubleshooting guide](https://github.com/microsoft/vc-ue-extensions/blob/main/Docs/Troubleshooting.md)

-Epic Games provides the UnrealVS extension for Visual Studio.
-The extension makes it easier to build UE projects, set command line arguments, batch build projects, and so on.
-You don't need to install this plugin to use Visual Studio Tools for Unreal Engine, but it does provide some convenience features.
-For more information, see [UnrealVS Extension](https://docs.unrealengine.com/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/).

 For more information about customizations you can make to the Visual Studio IDE to work well with Unreal Engine, see the **Recommended Settings** section at [Setting Up Visual Studio for Unreal Engine](https://docs.unrealengine.com/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/).